rock-base/doc/documentation/system/task_contexts.md

 Extending with standard Roby execution features {#extend-with-code}
 -----------------------------------------------
-Composition models are subclasses of {rdoc_class: Syskit::TaskContext} which is itself a grandchild of Roby::Task.
+Composition models are subclasses of [TaskContext]({% yard tools/syskit Syskit::TaskContext %}) which is itself a grandchild of Roby::Task.
 As such, much more can be done using the [runtime code execution features of Roby](/api/tools/roby/building/tasks.html).